Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Food & Diet Requirements 🦴

 The Swedish Vallhund is a medium-sized dog that likes to get plenty of daily activity.
-They need between 2-3 cups of food each day to keep them going.
-Their food should be high-quality, filled with a high percentage of crude fat and protein.
+They need 2–3 cups of food each day to keep them going.
+Their food should be high-quality and filled with a high percentage of crude fat and protein.

 Swedish Vallhunds can struggle with weight gain and obesity if they are fed too many fillers or do not get enough exercise.
-Control how much they eat and when to help them develop a more balanced digestive system.
+You can control how much they eat to help them develop a more balanced digestive system.
 Do not free-feed them.
-Instead, separate their meals into two dishes a day, such as a meal in the morning and one during the evening.
+Instead, separate their food into two meals a day, such as one in the morning and one in the evening.

 Exercise 🐕